SheathedBlade/quartz/content/Locations/Cicatri Ciel/Lyntoa Village.md

-## Landmarks
+## Places of Interest

 ### Well of Dreams

-The [[Well of Dreams]] is the ritualistic structure built by its first settlers, as part of a contract with them and Stalwryn Varens, the first King of [[Stalwryn Kingdom|Stalwryn]].
+The **Well of Dreams** is the ritualistic structure built by its first settlers, as part of a contract with them and Stalwryn Varens, the first King of [[Stalwryn Kingdom|Stalwryn]].
 It is used for performing the [[Converging Terminus]] ritual, where the donor must die by throwing themselves into the well.
 The Well of Dreams would pluck the donor's soul from [[Stairs of Wanderlust|purgatory]] and send it to the receiving end, where the recipient would absorb the soul, curing the *Bloodied Terminus* affliction and granting the recipient the *Gift of the Realm* from the donor.

 > *// K.M. edit //*
 > Since the Stargazer's 19th, 5277 ASC, when the Converging Terminus ritual was last performed, the Well of Dreams have since gone unused, in no part due to the **fall of Stalwryn** years later, rendering the structure functionally useless.
 This is because of the late king of Stalwryn's untimely death, where he had left no children, thus ending the Varens bloodline.